Biology Homework Chapter 16: Prokaryotes

 - 16.3 Because of their rapid rate of reproduction through binary fission, and the simplicity of their DNA circlet, prokaryotes with favorable mutations can expand into their environment and out-compete their predecessors, or "convert" them by passing the new DNA sequences as plasmids through pili transfers.
 Endospore coats enable prokaryotes to survive periods of drought, and in some species, filaments seek out water and nutrients between soil particles.

 - 16.4 Prokaryotes can also be classified by how they get energy and carbon.
 Some prokaryotes are autotrophes that can produce their own food from light and get carbon from CO2 (photoautotrophes) or from organic sources (photoheterotrophes).
 Some are able to break down nonorganic molecules for energy (chemoautotrophes) and CO2 as their carbon source, but most prokaryotes are chemoheterotrophes that absorb energy and carbon from other organic sources.

 - 16.5 Multiple species of prokaryotes can form cooperative colonies called biofilms which stick to surfaces, spreading disease.

-- 16.6 Many prokayrotes are natural decomposers that break down organic compounds.
-These can be used industrially to clean up human waste or environomental problems such as oil spills in a process called bioremediation.
+- 16.6 Many prokaryotes are natural decomposers that break down organic compounds.
+These can be used industrially to clean up human waste or environmental problems such as oil spills in a process called bioremediation.

 - 16.7 Prokaryotes are divided into Bacteria (one RNA polymerase, no entrons, inhibited antibiotic sensitivity, peptidoglycan in cell wall, unbranched carbon chains in membrane lipids) and Archaea (multiple RNA polymerase forms, some introns, antibiotic sensitivity not inhibited, peptidoglycan absent from cell wall, some branched carbon chains in membrane lipids).